-The Head of Development Services, in conjunction with the Chair of Planning Committee, is recommended to grant planning permission, subject to the conditions listed at the end of this report.
+Planning Committee are recommended to grant planning permission, subject to the conditions listed at the end of this report.

 DETAILS OF THE DEVELOPMENT

 The proposal seeks planning permission for the replacement of the existing football pitch, with a 3G artificial grass pitch.
 The proposal also includes associated features, including: